event4u-app/data-helpers/starlight/src/content/docs/framework-integration/artisan-commands.md

 php artisan dto:cache
 ```

-Caches validation rules for all DTOs, improving validation performance by up to 198x.
+Caches validation rules for all Dtos, improving validation performance by up to 198x.

 ### Options